kanokarob/Biome-Strongholds-Smithed/README.md

 Some Strongholds also feature traps hidden in the walls, floors, and ceilings, some of which can be collected and used by the player.
 Pay close attention as you explore the Biome Strongholds.
 - **Lava Pitfall:** Generates in Desert Strongholds.
 Stepping on the blocks here will turn them into Lava beneath your feet
 - **Spike Ceiling:** Generates in Desert Strongholds.
 Stepping under these blocks will cause a Pointed Dripstone Spike to fall from the ceiling, dealing damage to entities it hits
-- **Noxious Gas Emitter:** Generates in Desert and Jungle Strongholds, and can be collected and placed by the player.
+- **Noxious Gas Emitter:** Generates in Desert, Jungle, and Swamp Strongholds, and can be collected and placed by the player.
 These are Chiseled Tuff blocks in the ground.
 When an entity is nearby, they will start to project green gas particles upwards.
 If an entity steps directly on one of these blocks, they will be given the Poison effect.
 - **Flame Emitter:** Generates in Jungle Strongholds, and can be collected and placed by the player.
 These are Dispensers that, when powered, emit a trail of Flame particles in the direction they are facing that deal damage to entities in range (but do not set them on fire).

 ## Puzzles